TradeControl/tradecontrol.github.io/tutorials/services.md

 creates an expense task and you can decide whether you want to simply create the expense task or to create it and to pay it at the same time.

-Selecting Expenses from the Work Flow tree will open a new tab 'Paid Expenses'.
+Selecting Expenses from the Workflow menu will open a new tab 'Paid Expenses'.
 Simply enter the required fields in the form (ensuring that you select the correct VAT code, as the code will default to the one set up within the Activity which may not always reflect the actual expense VAT e.g. a supplier may be supplying a VATable product or service but may not be VAT registered).